 Eliminate comments used to settle personal scores

 As a blog moderator, you can tolerate comments and criticism about the respective blog post.
-However, when reader gets personal, which a few readers deliberately do to settle personal scores, it becomes your responsibility to eliminate such comments.
+However, when the reader gets personal, which a few readers deliberately do to settle personal scores, it becomes your responsibility to eliminate such comments.
 Leaving a blog comment that personally attacks the author is not a professional way of settling personal scores.
-Using names to refer to the author or abusing the blog owner is common form of settling personal scores which must strictly be prohibited by blog moderators.
+Using names to refer to the author or abusing the blog owner is a common form of settling personal scores that must strictly be prohibited by blog moderators.
 Eliminate such comments.

-Erase comments irrelevant to topic
+Erase comments irrelevant to the topic

 Many readers tend to go off the tangent while commenting on blog posts.
 When you feel that a particular comment is irrelevant, make sure you erase it as its presence does not serve any purpose.

-These are a few things as a blog moderator you can look into before you approve or disapprove a comment.
+These are a few things as a blog moderator you can look into before you approve or disapprove of a comment.
 To ensure you have only quality comments on your blog posts, you can

 - Follow a strict commenting policy and stand by it; come what may

 - Keep in touch with readers who comment on your blog posts